MackCesar/MetalDiffusion/README.md

 ### Installing using the repo

-Navigate to a folder you want to create your virtual environment in.
+Navigate to a folder/directory you want to create your virtual environment in.
+For example: `/Users/MacUser`

 Download the repo, either by downloading the [zip](https://github.com/divamgupta/stable-diffusion-tensorflow/archive/refs/heads/master.zip)